BonsaiDen/JavaScript-Garden/semicolon.md

     }

-This will **not** return an object which has a property called `foo`, it will instead return `undefined`.
+This will **not** return an object which has a property called `foo`, it will instead simply return `undefined`.

 **How the parser "fixes" it**

-    return // parse error, expected semi colon, automatic insertion happens { // while JS has no block scope, it handles blocks just fine
+    return // parse error, expected a semicolon, automatic insertion happens { // while JS has no block scope, it handles blocks just fine
-        foo: 1 // this doesn't brake either, foo is seen as a label
+        foo: 1 // this doesn't break either, foo is seen as a label here
-               // JavaScript does also support single expression evaluation so
+               // JavaScript does support single expression evaluation so
-               // the the number evaluates to 1 just fine } // another automatic insertion of a semicolon happens here
+               // the number evaluates to 1 just fine

+    } // another automatic insertion of a semicolon happens here

 **The results**